To The Victoria Falls

 The railway line quickly changed the international perception of this last, 'uncivilised' part of Africa.
 Suddenly, it all seemed tame.
 Gone were the Matabele raiding parties, game was shot and began to disappear, farms and roads were established and the administrators moved in.
 Even so, there was still excitement and adventure around.
 For example, Ted Spencer had yet to fly his aircraft into the pages of local history by being the first to pass along the gorge under the bridge!

-Steamtrain on the bridge, soon after completion, showing the two tracks originally installed
+Steam train on the Victoria Falls Bridge, soon after completion, showing the two tracks originally installed

 The local Leya chief Mukuni reportedly came with his headmen daily to a rock vantage point and watched the building of the bridge.
 Roughly translated, Varian records his comments as something like this: "Of course the white men are very clever, and can do most things, but as soon as all this zimbe [iron] gets further from the bank it will of course fall down the gorge".
 With wonder he watched the progress until the two sides were finally linked up, but still refused to relinquish his theory: